idthings/csrf/README.md

 We always generate new tokens using the left-most secret.
 And we walk left to right when validating incoming hashes.
-Logging which secret (index) was used, means you can remove right-most secrets when they are no longer in use.
+Logging which secret (index) was used, means you can learn how long you need to leave right-most secrets active.
-#### Use
+### Use
 ```
 $ go get github.com/idthings/csrf
 $ export CSRF_SALTS='myreallylongsaltthatshouldberandom'